Battle of Antietam: Reactions and significance

 President Lincoln was disappointed in McClellan's performance.
 He believed that McClellan's overly cautious and poorly coordinated actions in the field had forced the battle to a draw rather than a crippling Confederate defeat.
 The president was even more astonished that from September 17 to October 26, despite repeated entreaties from the War Department and the president himself, McClellan declined to pursue Lee across the Potomac, citing shortages of equipment and the fear of overextending his forces.
 General-in-Chief Henry W. Halleck wrote in his official report, "The long inactivity of so large an army in the face of a defeated foe, and during the most favorable season for rapid movements and a vigorous campaign, was a matter of great disappointment and regret."
 Lincoln relieved McClellan of his command of the Army of the Potomac on November 5, effectively ending the general's military career.
 He was replaced on November 9 by General Burnside.

 Casualties were comparable on both sides, although Lee lost a higher percentage of his army.
-Lee withdrew from the battlefield first, the technical definition of the tactical loser in a Civil War battle.
-However, in a strategic sense, despite being a tactical draw, Antietam is considered a turning point of the war and a victory for the Union because it ended Lee's strategic campaign (his first invasion of Union territory).
+While Lee had successfully held off repeated Union assaults, he withdrew from the battlefield first, the technical definition of the tactical loser in a Civil War battle.
+In a strategic sense, despite being a tactical draw, Antietam is considered a turning point of the war and a victory for the Union because it ended Lee's strategic campaign (his first invasion of Union territory).
 American historian James M. McPherson summed up the importance of the Battle of Antietam in his book, Crossroads of Freedom:

 No other campaign and battle in the war had such momentous, multiple consequences as Antietam.
 In July 1863 the dual Union triumphs at Gettysburg and Vicksburg struck another blow that blunted a renewed Confederate offensive in the East and cut off the western third of the Confederacy from the rest.
 In September 1864 Sherman's capture of Atlanta electrified the North and set the stage for the final drive to Union victory.
 These also were pivotal moments.
 But they would never have happened if the triple Confederate offensives in Mississippi, Kentucky, and most of all Maryland had not been defeated in the fall of 1862.